 The following 101, on gardening in raised beds, is a collective effort of the HOMEGROWN flock—this means you—and is very much a work in progress.
 Got a tip to add?
 A clarification to make?
 A point you’d like to ponder in public?
 Post a note in the comments box below, and we’ll incorporate it into the 101.
 Much obliged for your excellent help!

 We’re not talking raised beds in the princess-and-the-pea sense, with fluffy mattresses stacked a mile high.
-We’re talking raised beds for growing, as in gardening boxes.
-Usually made out of wood planks, concrete blocks or bricks, or other recycled materials, a raised bed gives you lots of control over your growing patch.
-HOMEGROWN member Clare says she thinks of raised beds as giant plant pots, a mental picture that works pretty well.
-(Just for the record, while all raised beds classify as container gardening, not all container gardening is done in raised beds.
-Think potted plants and window boxes; see the Container Gardening 101 for more.)
+We’re talking raised beds for growing—as in gardening boxes.
+Usually made out of wood planks, concrete blocks, bricks, or other recycled materials, a raised bed gives you lots of control over your growing patch.
+HOMEGROWN member Clare says she thinks of raised beds as giant plant pots, an explanation that works pretty well, we think.
+(Speaking of, see the Container Gardening 101 for growing in plant pots.)
 For lots of backyard gardeners and home growers, raised beds are key to healthy and successful gardening.

 But let's back up a bit: Why would you choose to grow your tomatoes and zucchini in a raised bed rather than plant them directly in the ground?
 Lots of reasons, actually.

 Are you sold on the virtues of raised beds?
 Cool.
 We’ll walk through the process of creating and caring for them below, with all tips gleaned from the HOMEGROWN flock.

 PREPARING A SPOT: PICKING A LOCATION, TO LINE OR NOT TO LINE